ouening/libtorch-yolov3/README.md

 3 objects found
 Done
 ```
-If you encounted some errors like `error while loading shared libraries: torch.dll: cannot open shared object file: No such file or directory`, be sure that you have put the `libtorch/lib` in your system path, or you can copy the dependent file to the same directory as `yolo-app.exe` is in.
+If you encounted some errors like:
+-  `error while loading shared libraries: torch_cpu.dll: cannot open shared object file: No such file or directory`, be sure that you have put the `libtorch/lib` in your system path, or you can copy the dependent file to the same directory as `yolo-app.exe` is in.
+-   `error while loading shared libraries: opencv_world460.dll: cannot open shared object file: No such file or directory`, be sure that you have put the `opencv/build/x64/vc15/bin` in your system path, or you can copy`opencv_world460.dll` to the same directory as `yolo-app.exe` is in.

 The output image can be found in `libtorch1.6-yolov3/build/out-det.jpg`
 ![detection-output1](imgs/out-det.jpg)